simpleanalytics/blog/_posts/content-jujutsu.md

 This gives us the knowledge we need to further develop privacy-friendly and future-ready organizations people trust and gladly relate with.

-This article will delve into the world of the privacy invaders: **Why do they watch us (or more strongly _invade our privacy_) and how do they do it?** Whereas in the [previous article](https://blog.simpleanalytics.com/how-the-internet-ended-up-in-this-privacy-mess), we’ve uncovered some (dumb) thoughts users have when they give away personal information to tech companies.
+This article will delve into the world of the privacy invaders: **Why do they watch us (or more strongly _invade our privacy_) and how do they do it?** Whereas in the [previous article](https://blog.simpleanalytics.com/how-the-internet-ended-up-in-this-privacy-mess), we’ve uncovered some thoughts users have when they give away personal information to tech companies.

 You might think: “isn’t this world dangerously boring and meant only for legal privacy panthers with strong teeth?” 🐯 Short answer: it only appears to be.
 It reveals a lot about how privacy, humans, and power relate.
 So, long answer: for this article, _I’ve read some boring terms of use for you_, and this is what I found…